 The catalogue accompanying the exhibition includes essays by Laurie Whitehall Chong, Special Collections Librarian and Curator of Artists' Books at the Fleet Library at Rhode Island School of Design, and Margaret Shufeldt, retired Curator of Works on Paper at the Michael C. Carlos Museum at Emory University.

-Born in 1924, Laxson is one of Atlanta's most beloved artists and is recognized as one of the nation's preeminent artists’ bookmakers.
+Born in 1924, Laxson was one of Atlanta's most beloved artists and is recognized as one of the nation's preeminent artists’ bookmakers.

-Click here to read a review of the exhibit from ArtsATL
+Click here to read a review of the MOCA GA exhibit from ArtsATL

 IMAGE: (top) Ruth Laxson at home.
 From Rhode Island School of Design, Fleet Library, Special Collections